Jdmccull365/Mac365/README.md

-- 👋 Hi, I’m @Jdmccull365
+- 👋 Hi, I’m @JMac
 - 👀 I’m interested in hybrid point between Finance and Tech
 - 🌱 I’m currently learning/experienced in Python,solidity, truffle, and java
-- 💞️ I’m looking to collaborate on new Dapps, Fintech, & Def Projects
+- 💞️ I’m looking to collaborate on new Dapps, Fintech, & Defi Projects
 - 📫 How to reach me here !!

 <!---